TheKevJames/web/site/pages/blog/2019-08-05-dockerfile-bootable-vm.md

 #### <s>Bragging About My Team</s> Problem Statement

-At Dialpad, my team has built up a lot of very cool tooling for our data science team -- there are plenty of automated pipelines for transforming an idea and a dataset into an optimized model running in our massively scalable realtime system.
+At Dialpad, my team has built up a lot of very cool tooling to help out the datascience team -- there are plenty of automated pipelines for transforming an idea and a dataset into an optimized model running in our massively scalable realtime system.
 But despite having automated and optimized a good chunk of that, sometimes there's just no excuse for creating a VM with exactly the right